travis-ci/docs-travis-ci-com/README.md

 In order to run a local Web server that will serve documentation site, run:

-    ./bin/jekyll --server
+    ./bin/jekyll serve

 and then open [localhost:4000](http://localhost:4000/) in your browser.
-When you make changes to Markdown source files, HTML pages will be regenerated on every page reload.

-To regenerate the entire site, use
+To regenerate automatically the HTML pages when you make changes to Markdown source files, use

-    ./bin/jekyll --no-auto
+    ./bin/jekyll serve --watch

 Note that quoted entities may be escaped or unescaped depending on the Ruby version (1.8 vs. 1.9) used.
 It is normal.